Timbertop: Outdoors program

-In term 3, students participate in Downhill Skiing on Mt Buller, where they do lessons, and free skiing.
-The students also learn Cross Country Skiing on two unit based trips, on Mount Stirling, near GGS hut, and on the Bogong High Plains.
-At the end of the term, students take part in a unit based "Mystery Hike".
+In term 3, students participate in downhill skiing on Mount Buller where they do lessons and free skiing.
+The students also learn cross-country skiing on two unit-based trips on Mount Stirling near GGS hut and on the Bogong High Plains.
+At the end of the term, students take part in a unit-based "Mystery Hike".

-Term 4 is the culmination of the outdoors programme.
+Term 4 is the culmination of the outdoors program.
 Returning students participate in Option Hikes 1 and 2, which vary in difficulty depending on the choices of the hike groups.
 The last unit based outdoor trip is a Walk Canoe Raft, where units do some walking, canoeing, and rafting (or sledding) near William Hovell Dam.
 Hike Rogaine takes place towards the middle of the term.
 Students walk to Mt Stirling, then compete in a Rogaine on Mt Stirling.
 The Hiking year culminates in the Four and Six Day hikes, where students choose and design routes, and are given a large amount of autonomy in choosing where they go, distances walked, and food taken.
 Students then partake in their third and final "Solo".

 In 2018, the final Unit trip "Walk Canoe Raft" was replaced (indefinitely) with a third Option Hike.

 In total, students camp for between 50 and 55 nights during the year.

-Running Programme
+Running program

-Running, and in particular trail running (given the rural and hilly location of the school) makes up a large part of the Timbertop Programme.
+Running, and in particular trail running (given the rural and hilly location of the school) makes up a large part of the Timbertop program.
 Students run between two or three times a week depending on the term.
-The aim of the running programme is to build the resilience and fitness of the students, to prepare them for The Timbertop Marathon, and ultimately later life.
+The aim of the running program is to build the resilience and fitness of the students, to prepare them for the Timbertop Marathon, and ultimately later life.

-"Crossies" provide a base line for fitness, and are increased incrementally every Term.
+"Crossies" provide a base line for fitness and are increased incrementally every term.
 The term 1 crossie is about 3 kilometres long, eventually reaching about 5 kilometres by term 4.
 Crossies are run every week before or after school starts (depending on term).

 "Long Runs" are longer than the other runs.
 The length of the runs increases every week, starting (at the start of term 1) at approximately 4 km, and ending (at the end of term 4) at around 23 km, the penultimate run before the Marathon.
 This run involves running up West Ridge to the summit of Mt Buller and back to the campus.

 "Wildfire Crossies" are short runs done in terms 2 and 3, designed to build fitness through interval training.

-The Timbertop Running Programme builds up to Marathon at the end of term 4, which varies in length depending on the decision of staff, and available tracks to run, but is generally 33km long.
-Whilst the Timbertop Marathon is much shorter than a standard marathon (42.195 kilometres) it takes place on rough tracks and with hilly terrain.
+The Timbertop running program builds up to Marathon at the end of term 4, which varies in length depending on the decision of staff, and available tracks to run, but is generally 33 km long.
+Whilst the Timbertop Marathon is much shorter than a standard marathon (42.195 kilometres) it takes place on rough tracks and with hilly/mountainous terrain.

-Hobbies Programme
+Hobbies program

-The Hobbies Programme takes place in Term 3, before ski days.
+The Hobbies program takes place in Term 3, before ski days.
 Students select two hobbies from a list that includes activities including but not limited to Snowboarding, Fly Fishing, Horse Riding and Mountain Biking.